Options

 Note

 This command is executed in a different Python environment from the builds themselves.
-So you can't pip install a Python dependency in CIBW_BEFORE_ALL and use it in the build.
-Instead, look at CIBW_BEFORE_BUILD, or, if your project uses pyproject.toml, the build-system.requires field.
+So you can't pip install a Python dependency in before-all and use it in the build.
+Instead, look at before-build, or, if your project uses pyproject.toml, the build-system.requires field.

 Examples